LennartEgb/lennartegb.github.io/about.md

 permalink: /about/
 ---

-Hey, I am Lennart and develop Android apps in Kotlin.
+Hey, I am Lennart and I develop Android apps in Kotlin.